Mera Peak Expedition

 - headlamp, with spare batteries and bulbs

-- light water bottle - 2 liters minimum and isothermal
+- light water bottle - 2 litres minimum and isothermal

 - pocket knife, better if multipurpose